-SUMMARY & RECOMMENDATION: Inarritu and principle screenwriter Guillermo Arriaga paint a coldly beautiful picture of human miscommunication and tragedy, most of which comes crashing through for maximum effect.
+SUMMARY & RECOMMENDATION: Iñárritu and principal screenwriter Guillermo Arriaga paint an ambitious picture of human miscommunication and tragedy, most of which comes crashing through for maximum effect.
 Inarritu paints beautiful visuals all his own in a multitude of nations and universal human archetypes

 — However… you won’t feel like rewatching this film for a while, and it runs too long.
 Though the movie does not wallow in its sadness, it doesn’t make for easy viewing.